braidn/Knowledge-Repo/EmberNotes.md

 ###Controllers

-* Provides 3 diff controllers: Array, Object and "Controller"
+* Provides 3 diff controllers: Array, Object and "Controller".
-* All controllers are generated at start
+* All controllers are generated at start.
-	* As long as the viewport is active, controllers stay instantiated
+	* As long as the viewport is active, controllers stay instantiated.
-* One page could have many controllers working at once
+* One page could have many controllers working at once.
+* Controller properties available to templates + view.

+###Mixins

+* Used to de-dup logic from the controllers.
+Controllers pull in properties when instantiated.
+  * ex: `App.UserController = Ember.ObjectController.extend(App.Mixin, {})`

 ###Routes